IABTechLab/uid2docs/api/v1/guides/operator-guide-azure-enclave.md

  - `core_api_token` -- API token to connect to the Core service
  - `optout_api_token` -- API token to connect to the UID2 OptOut service

-### AKS (recommended)
+### AKS (Recommended)

-Prepare an AKS cluster and node pool(s) according to your organisation policies and make sure to [enable confidential computing](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-get-started).
+1. Prepare an AKS cluster and node pool(s) according to your organisation policies and make sure to [enable confidential computing](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-get-started).

-Make the docker image available in your docker repository (e.g. Azure Container Service).
+2. Make the docker image available in your docker repository (e.g. Azure Container Service).
 For example:

 ```
 cat uid2-operator-azure-sgx.tar.gz | docker import - uid20.azurecr.io/uid2/operator/occlum:0.2
 docker push uid20.azurecr.io/uid2/operator/occlum:0.2
 ```

-Craft the k8s deployment and service as required.
+3. Craft the k8s deployment and service as required.
 You can use `uid2-operator-aks.yml` as an example.

-**Important**: make sure that the operator image targets SGX enabled nodes (e.g. by specifying a resource limit for `kubernetes.azure.com/sgx_epc_mem_in_MiB`).
+>IMPORTANT: Make sure that the operator image targets SGX enabled nodes (for example, by specifying a resource limit for `kubernetes.azure.com/sgx_epc_mem_in_MiB`).

 Operator service is designed to run on Standard_DC8_v2 instances.
 Running on smaller nodes is not supported.
 Running multiple operator service instances on same node is not supported.

-### Docker (advanced, not recommended)
+### Advanced Deployment Options

-This is not a recommended practice, it may be useful only for testing purposes.
+>IMPORTANT: These are not recommended practices, but they may be useful for testing purposes.

+#### Docker

 Make sure the host has Intel SGX DCAP driver installed and configured.
 Follow the steps from the AKS section to make the operator docker image available for running.